Pavel Bergmann: Early life

 Pavel Bergmann was born in Prague, Czech Republic on 14 February 1930 to Jindřich Bergmann and Karolina Steinova.
 His father's family belonged to the Jewish-German cultural circle.
-His mother's belonged to Czech cultural circle.
+His mother belonged to the Czech cultural circle.
 After his father died when he was two years old, his grandfather brought him up.

 World War II

 After the Munich crisis in 1938, the prevailing circumstances prevented his mother from emigrating.
 She was on a special Gestapo list because she had supported German and Austrian refugees in Czechoslovakia who were fleeing the Nazis.
 She was deported to Terezín Ghetto and died there in the spring of 1943.
-Later he was deported to the Ghetto in October 1942 and was there until the spring of 1944.
+Later he was deported to the ghetto in October 1942 and was there until the spring of 1944.
 In May 1944 Bergmann was deported to Auschwitz-Birkenau, where he was until the start of the evacuation of this concentration camp in January 1945.
 Subsequently, he was transported to the Mauthausen concentration camp in Austria.
 The American army freed the camp in May 1945.

 Education

 Bergmann returned to Prague in the spring of 1945.
-Most of the members of his family had been murdered by the Nazis so he lived with his grandmother in Northwestern Bohemia.
+Most of the members of his family had been murdered by the Nazis, so he lived with his grandmother in Northwestern Bohemia.
 He finished high school in Teplice.
 Bergmann was interested in history and philosophy and was fortunate to start his studies while some of the leading scholars still worked at Charles University in Prague.
-He has been a member of the Czech Historical Club since 1947 and was able to attend lectures by Professors Jindřich Chalupecký, František Roubík, František Kutnar and Jan Patočka.
+He has been a member of the Czech Historical Club since 1947 and was able to attend lectures by Professors Jindřich Chalupecký, František Roubík, František Kutnar, and Jan Patočka.

 In the fall of 1947 he entered the Czechoslovak Social Democratic Party and did not side with those members of the party who joined the Communists in June 1948.
 In 1950, when another wave of persecutions was coming, he was told by some Communist friends that further purges were imminent.
 He decided to leave Prague.
 He had reasons to be wary because he had known a number of prominent people who were persecuted by the Communist regime, for instance Arthur London who was sentenced to life imprisonment in the well-known trial of Rudolf Slánský.
-He did not interrupt his studies but at the same time he taught small children to read, write and do arithmetic at the elementary level in a small village.
+He did not interrupt his studies, but at the same time, he taught small children to read, write, and do arithmetic at the elementary level in a small village.

-At university he was interested mainly in history but he also studied philosophy, sociology and psychology.
-Since the beginning of liberalization in the Eastern Bloc in 1956, he had tried to enter public life as a member of the organization which united victims and veterans of World War II.
-At the time, Antonín Novotný, a former mauthausen prisoner, whom he knew from the concentration camp was the president of Czechoslovakia.
+At university he was interested mainly in history, but he also studied philosophy, sociology and psychology.
+Since the beginning of liberalization in the Eastern Bloc in 1956, he had tried to enter public life as a member of the organization that united victims and veterans of World War II.
+At the time, Antonín Novotný, a former Mauthausen prisoner, whom he knew from the concentration camp, was the president of Czechoslovakia.
 That helped Bergmann convince him to demand a plaque in memory of the German Social Democrats and Communists who were executed because of their activities as resistance fighters.